tsdjs/tsd/readme.md

 (async () => {
 	const diagnoser = await tsd();

-	// Returns the number of tests evaludated. console.log(diagnoser.numTests)
+	// Returns the number of tests evaluated. console.log(diagnoser.numTests)

-	// Returns the diagnostics if any or just an empty array console.log(diagnoser.diagnostics);
+	// Returns the diagnostics if any or just an empty array. console.log(diagnoser.diagnostics);
 })();
 ```